Glasson railway station: History

 The construction of the Solway railway viaduct of the Solway Junction Railway caused Port Carlisle harbour to silt up and lose trade; this contributed to the abandonment of the Port Carlisle to Carlisle railway via Glasson.
 The Port Carlisle Railway Company had agreed to supply a locomotive if the C&SBRDC provided rolling stock.
-The North British Railway leased the line from 1862, it was absorbed by them in 1880, and then taken over by the London and North Eastern Railway in 1923.
+The North British Railway leased the line in 1862, it was absorbed by them in 1880, and then taken over by the London and North Eastern Railway in 1923.

 Infrastructure

 The station sat close to the village, reached by an entrance off one side of the overbridge; it had a single short platform and a small shelter.
 No sidings were present.
-At Canal Junction the Port Carlisle line made an end on junction with the earlier goods branch from London Road and it was this section on to Drumburgh (pronounced drum-bruff) that was taken over by the Carlisle & Silloth Bay Railway & Dock Company.
-Immediately west of Drumburgh station the line branched off from the line to Silloth, passing under a minor road to Port Carlisle.
-The branch ran close to the south bank of the Solway Firth and the course of Hadrians Wall at Glasson and elsewhere, heading over low ground to the terminus of the line at Port Carlisle.
+At Canal Junction, the Port Carlisle line made an end on junction with the earlier goods branch from London Road and it was this section on to Drumburgh (pronounced drum-bruff) that was taken over by the Carlisle & Silloth Bay Railway & Dock Company.
+Immediately west of Drumburgh station, the line branched off from the line to Silloth, passing under a minor road to Port Carlisle.
+The branch ran close to the south bank of the Solway Firth and the course of Hadrian's Wall at Glasson and elsewhere, heading over low ground to the terminus of the line at Port Carlisle.

 The old overbridge, built in 1819–23, in Glasson (NY254606) is a listed structure.
-It was originally built as a bridge over canal.
+It was originally built as a bridge over a canal.
 It has a cast-iron parapet.
-The Plinth with rounded corners was originally the supporting structure for the canal drawbridge, increased in height to convert it to a railway bridge.
-An old canal lock keepers cottage also survives.
+The Plinth with rounded corners was originally the supporting structure for the canal drawbridge but increased in height to convert it into a railway bridge.
+An old canal lock keeper's cottage also survives.

 Micro-history

 Port Carlisle was one and a quarter miles away by train and Drumburgh was also one and a quarter miles away.
 The journey time was around four minutes, although Glasson was a request stop.

-Four horse-drawn 'Dandy cars' built by the North British Railway.
-The Dandy car was originally preserved at Carlisle, before being moved to the National Railway Museum at York.
+Four horse-drawn 'Dandy cars' were built by the North British Railway.
+The Dandy car was originally preserved at Carlisle, before being moved to the National Railway Museum in York.
 The Port Carlisle line became a day tourist attraction to Carlisle Victorians.

 The 'Flower of Yarrow' Sentinel Railcar used on the line was driven by James Grey with T. Jackson as the fireman worked on the Port Carlisle Railway in 1932 before its final closure.